Medically reviewed by Drugs.com. Last updated on Mar 4, 2022.

 - Xeroderma pigmentosum (a rare, inherited skin disease)—It is not known if this medicine will work in patients with these conditions.

-Proper Use of imiquimod
+Proper use of Zyclara

 This section provides information on the proper use of a number of products that contain imiquimod.
 It may not be specific to Zyclara.
 Please read with care.